|Times-Mirror Staff Photo/Jonathan Taylor

 Roots Yoga owner Amber Shakti opened up her Sterling studio in August 2012.
 Shakti, who has taught in other Loudoun County locations for several years, is committed to letting low-income clients “pay what they can.” |

-Amber Shakti is confident everything will work out, and so are those that know her well.
+Amber Shakti is confident things will work out.
+So are those who know her well.

 Never mind that the economy is still in a less than welcoming state and Shakti is in her first year of owning a new business.
 Never mind that that business is a yoga studio – not exactly a venture promising quick and huge returns.
 And never mind that one of the unique elements of Shakti’s studio, Roots Yoga in Sterling, is that the business owner will allow low-income or impoverished clients to “pay what they can,” an offering certain to be taken advantage of by a few patrons.

 Things will work out for Shakti, a former U.S. Army sergeant, because she knows how to survive.